MultiSafepay/docs/content/payment-methods/wallet/paypal/how-does-paypal-work.md

 _Please note that MultiSafepay does not collect funds for PayPal_

-{{< alert-notice >}} In PayPal, after a successful payment of a transaction, the order status will be set to _Completed_ and the financial status will remain set to _Initialized_.
-If the financial status remains _Initialized_, an order cannot be delivered since shipment of an order depends on the financial status.
+{{< alert-notice >}} In PayPal, after a successful payment of a transaction, the order status is set to _Completed_ and the financial status remains set to _Initialized_.
+If the financial status remains _Initialized_, an order cannot be delivered since the shipment of an order depends on the financial status.
 You must ensure that orders are set to _Completed_ for both the order and financial status after a successful payment. {{< /alert-notice >}}

 * Order status
 The order status indicates the status of the order, such as _completed_, _pending_ or _rejected_.
 The order status is independent of the incoming or outgoing payment of the transaction.